uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration-crystallisation.html.md

  > "I confirm that my client has received a copy of all the information being filed and approved the information as being correct and complete to the best of their knowledge and belief.
 My client understands that they may have to pay financial penalties and face prosecution if they give false information."

-The software must send the `calculationId` that matches the specific calculation that the customer is agreeing to in the declaration.
+The software must send the Calculation ID that matches the specific calculation that the customer is agreeing to in the declaration.

 ## Final declaration user journey